thenaesh/CompClubConstitution/eso.md

 The Computing Club Constitution shall be referred to as "Constitution".

 The Computing Club Management Committee, as defined in the Constitution, shall be referred to as "MC".
+This term shall refer to the office rather than a group of individuals unless explicitly mentioned otherwise.

 Members of Computing Club, as defined in the Constitution, shall be referred to as "Club Members".